lamps-lab/knowledge-gain/voting.md

 ## Procedure

 goto [SciSense](https://domsoos.github.io/scisense/index.html)
+sign in if you have an account, otherwise create one.

-For each discovery, complete Step 1 and Step 2:
+For each discovery, complete Step 1 and 2:
 ### Step 1
 - Read each science abstract and science news.
-- Answer each question to the afte
+- Answer each question
 ![Step 1.
 Answering each question](./imgs/step1.png)

 ### Step 2
 Voting for each category using the following instructions

-#### Voting Instructions
 Vote for reliable questions **after reviewing the correct answers** to maintain an unbiased evaluation.
 For each sample, we have three types of questions:
 - **True/False**
 Vote for **2 out of 4** candidate questions